 Things to do on the Grand Mesa

-Enjoying a Colorado hike with scenic views, mountain lakes and untouched terrain is one of the most popular activities on the Grand Mesa.
-Stop at the Grand Mesa Visitors Center to pick up a map and get advice on the best trails to hike.
-Snow can linger into July at peak elevations and four-wheel drive is recommended on many of the gravel roads early in the summer season where Moose is regularly spotted grazing in the meadows.
+Enjoying a Colorado hike with scenic views, mountain lakes, and untouched terrain is one of the most popular activities on the Grand Mesa.
+Stop at the Grand Mesa Visitor Center to pick up a map and get advice on the best trails to hike.
+Snow can linger into July at peak elevations and four-wheel drive is recommended on many of the gravel roads early in the summer season where moose is regularly spotted grazing in the meadows.

 Anglers will find several species of trout, cutthroat, and other fish well-stocked in the lakes atop the Mesa.
 You can cast from the shores of the Mesa Lakes right by the main road or test your four-wheel drive and head deeper into the wilderness on forest roads to get some real peace.
 Learn more about Grand Mesa National Forest fishing.